 For most people, a diet high in fiber that encourages regular bowel movements is the goal.
-If you’re a Crohn’s sufferer, however, the time will come when you’ll need to reduce the number of your daily bowel movements.
+If you have Crohn’s disease, however, you may be interested in a diet that reduces the number of daily bowel movements you have.
 Thanks to special diets customized to your needs, relief is possible.

-Most people who have Crohn’s disease that affects the small bowel will eventually experience a narrowing of the small intestines (the ileum).
-This may cause pain and cramping during bowel movements, due to the residue certain foods add to stool.
+If you have Crohn’s disease that affects the small bowel, you’ll eventually experience a narrowing of part of the small intestines called the ileum.
+This may cause pain and cramping during bowel movements due to the residue certain foods add to stool.

-Modifying your diet can help minimize more severe symptoms.
-The key is to achieve a low-fiber and low-residue diet, which is generally done by limiting intake of hard-to-digest foods such as nuts, seeds, and raw fruits and vegetables.
-Once the symptoms begin to decrease, you may gradually add these items back in.
+Often doctors prescribe corticosteroids, which are steroids that help reduce inflammation in the body, to help ease Crohn’s disease flare-ups.
+Modifying your diet can also help minimize the more severe symptoms of Crohn’s.
+The key is to achieve a low-fiber and low-residue diet, which is generally done by limiting intake of foods that are hard to digest, such as:

 How the Liquid Diet Works